dobhal1420/calculatorExpression/README.md

   * Security Groups
   * 2 Public Subnets created in 2 different availablility zones in order to make the system highly available and fault tolerant.

-#### Create API Gateway:
+#### API Gateway:

-  * The API solution created in Dot Net Core is deployed on API Gateway.
+  * API gateway is an API management tool that sits between a client and a collection of backend services.
+  * HTTP API URL is created in AWS API Gateway to enable users to invoke our Lambda function via public URL.
-  * This gateway connects with the 2 public subnets which further connects to the internet via Internet Gateway
+  * This gateway connects with the 2 public subnets.
+  * Routes are configured by declaring the following:
+    - Method type: ANY
+    - Resource Path: /{Proxy+}
+      - [ANY /Proxy+] : is a greedy path variable that allows us to route to any action method(eg. /path1{input} , /path1/path2/{input}) with any HTTP method
+    - Integration Target: Lamda Function
+  * Routes direct incoming API requests to backend resources.

-#### Create Lambda Function:
+#### Lambda Function:

   ###### Dot net core solution is packaged and deployed on AWS Lambda using following steps: